andrewchenk/PlayNotes/README.md

 PlayNotes
 =========

-RobotC code library that provides a function for NXT robots to play notes.
+RobotC code library that provides a function for NXT devices to play simple standard musical notes for certain durations.
+Easily configurable.